-My current research activities are with the Habanero Extreme Scale Software Research Laboratory at the Georgia Institute of Technology, under Prof. Vivek Sarkar.
+My primary research activities were with the Habanero Extreme Scale Software Research Laboratory at the Georgia Institute of Technology, under Prof. Vivek Sarkar.

 Dynamic Deadlock Avoidance

 Incorrect usage of synchronization can cause a parallel program to deadlock in ways that are difficult to predict or debug, especially because a deadlocking execution may only arise non-deterministically.
 Proving the absence of deadlocks statically is difficult and may require tight restrictions on the kinds of parallelism available to the programmer.
 Instead, I have developed some runtime policies which guarantee deadlock-freedom if followed and can be verified with low performance overhead.
 If a program attempts an operation that will cause a deadlock, this event is caught and raised as a runtime exception.
 The problem of deadlocks can then be solved with defensive programming, where the programmer anticipates software bugs so that informative alarms can be raised as soon as they are discovered.